 - The Royal Statistical Society (RSS) is an international membership organisation with a good careers page

 So, how much can you expect to earn as a market researcher?

 The joy of having a telephone-centric job is that you can be based anywhere.
 So jobs are available at home or at a call centre.
 Most home-based jobs require slightly more experience, and so are slightly higher paying.
 We’ve seen jobs advertised at about £10 an hour at least.
 At call centres, your hourly rate generally starts at minimum wage.

 Doing field research in London is certainly more profitable at around £14.25 per hour.
 Outside London, the rate is between minimum wage and £10.
 Look out for companies that sponsor travel time, some also allow an expense allowance for each assignment.

 If you want to improve your earnings as a market researcher, think about taking some training, which may also open the way to more interesting roles.

-The MRS run workshops and courses, and there are many networking events to help develop careers.
-As of November 2016, the MRS offers four levels of recognised qualifications:
+The MRS runs workshops and courses, and there are networking events to help develop your careers, so keep a regular eye on their website

 Studying towards qualifications